dryuf/dryuf-base/zbynek-lwfuture-pof/README.md

-# Lock free ListenableFuture / Future implementation
+## Lock free ListenableFuture / Future implementation

-The project implements java concurrent Future in very cheap and flexible way.
+The project implements java concurrent (Listenable) Future in very cheap and flexible way.

 The performance is for obvious reasons (additional support of listeners) slightly lower than original JDK Future but significantly higher than similar implementations in Guava and Spring.

-## Flexibility
+### Flexibility

 Additionally it solves several design issues from which suffer Guava and Spring implementations:
 - allows several types of listeners, which can just implement Runnable or receive the original Future or receive directly the result to appropriate method
+- distinguishes failure and cancellation when invoking listener
 - distinguishes not started and running state
-- allows delayed cancel notifications, i.e. the notification about cancel can be postponed until the task really exits, this is useful when task occupies some shared resource like internet port
+- allows delayed cancel notifications, i.e. the notification about cancel can be postponed until the task really exits, this is useful when task occupies some shared resource like network port

-## Performance
+### Performance

-The performance comparison looks like:
+The performance comparison looks like (measured on my low voltage i7 x86_64):
 ```
 Benchmark                                           Mode  Cnt    Score   Error  Units
 SinglePreListenerAsyncBenchmark.benchmarkGuava     thrpt    2   99.828          ops/s